Non-Degree Students

 To take coursework as a non-degree seeking student, you must:

-1. Submit the information form for non-degree seeking students and obtain approval from the Director of Admission to enroll as a non-degree student.
+Submit the non-degree student application and obtain approval from the Director of Admission to enroll as a non-degree student.
+This must be submitted each semester that you want to take a course.

-5. For current costs, see the Linfield Course Catalog.
-Linfield University employees and their dependents may be eligible for tuition remission.
+For current costs, see the Linfield Course Catalog.
+Linfield University employees and their dependents may be eligible for tuition remission (the university employee will need to login to Linfield Central to see this information).

-If you are thinking about auditing your course, please review the information about auditing on the Academic Policies page.
-As you chose your course, know that auditing is not permitted in laboratory, Paracurricular, or applied lesson courses.
+*If you are thinking about auditing your course, please review the information about auditing on the Academic Policies page.
+As you choose your course, know that auditing is not permitted in laboratory, paracurricular or applied lesson courses.